 Be on The Lookout

-The first thing you should do is be on the lookout for inquiries from candidates that your recruitment department has never contacted.
+The first thing construction companies should do is be on the lookout for inquiries from candidates that your recruitment department has never contacted.
 If you get an email or a call from someone saying that they received a job offer from you, don’t just shrug it off as a mistake.

 Instead, see if you can find out more about what lead them to believe your company contacted them.
 The more they can tell you, the better you can address the issue and take action to prevent it from happening again.